This site requires a more recent version of Adobe Flash Player to function properly.

 Greater focus on groceries to improve store traffic

 Consumer spending on groceries can be classified as non-discretionary and is therefore less correlated to macroeconomic factors.
-Also, groceries are a big market segment, accounting for annual sales of over $560 billion.
+Also, groceries are a big market segment.
 At Target, stores with a partial-line of groceries in them have higher overall sales than stores without groceries.
 Hence, the retailer has been increasing the revenue share of groceries over the last few years with its P-Fresh store remodel.
 P-Fresh is an expanded fresh food layout within Target’s stores which increases the grocery space by 130% and food categories by 90%.
 Since its launch in 2009, the retailer has added this format to more than 1,100 of its stores.
 Also, Target has been converting its general merchandise stores to expanded food assortment stores.
-While the retailer has reduced its general merchandise store count from 1,443 in 2008 to 289 in 2013, it has grown its expanded food assortment network from zero to 1,245 during the same period.
 This has been accomplished in a program to convert the form into the latter, utilizing the existing network of stores.
-Over the last four years, the retailer has increased the revenue share of groceries from 16% to 20%.
+Over the last four years, the retailer has increased the revenue share of groceries.
 Although this is a low margin business, it allows the company to drive more store traffic.

 Growth of online business

 Target’s online sales do not contribute much to its overall revenues, but they have been growing at a robust pace.
-During the first quarter of fiscal 2013, the retailer’s online revenues increased by 15% while its comparable store sales declined by 0.6%.
-Given the immaterial contribution and the optimistic outlook of the U.S. online retail industry, it makes sense for Target to focus on its e-commerce channel.
+Digital revenues improved 34% during the fourth quarter of fiscal 2015.
+However, the contribution of online sales remains small and given the optimistic outlook of the U.S. online retail industry, it makes sense for Target to focus on its e-commerce channel.

-Following the footsteps of Wal-Mart and Amazon, Target is testing same-day delivery for its online orders in collaboration with Google and eBay.
-It is leveraging the power of social media with its “Cartwheel” app in partnership with Facebook, which allows users to log in and gain access to various offers and discounts.
-The retailer stated that customers have saved more than $10 million within a couple of months.
-Additionally, Target is adding new categories to its online product portfolio with various acquisitions such as CHEFS Catalog, Cooking.com, and DermStore Beauty Group.
+Target has added new categories to its online product portfolio with various acquisitions such as CHEFS Catalog, Cooking.com, and DermStore Beauty Group.
 It is also installing free wifi in all its stores to promote the use of its mobile apps.
 With these efforts, we believe that e-commerce can become a big business for Target in the future.
-Even the online retail market is expected to increase at a CAGR of 9% for the next five-six years.

 Expansion of small stores

 To continue its expansion in the U.S. urban markets, Target launched its smaller format stores in July 2012.
 The CityTarget stores are about 40% smaller than a typical SuperTarget store and offer a range of uniquely tailored merchandise according to the needs of urban dwellers.
 Since these stores offer products catering to a customer’s daily needs, they generate high sales per square foot.
-In 2013, these stores performed very well despite the prevailing weakness in the U.S. retail industry.
-The retailer currently operates only eight such stores, but plans to add them throughout the U.S. in the coming years.
+These stores have performed well despite the weakness in the U.S. retail industry.
+The retailer currently operates only 9 such stores, but plans to add them throughout the U.S. in the coming years.

 Encouraged by the success of Wal-Mart express, Target is developing a separate small format known as Target Express, which is about 15% the size of a general merchandise store.
 Target is planning to offer private label daily need products such as food, healthcare, beauty and other household essentials in these stores.
-We believe that there is a lot of expansion room for Target’s small stores since Wal-Mart plans to open 270-300 small stores in a single year and some dollar stores operate close to 10,000 stores in the U.S.
+So far, the lone Target Express store has performed very well, which should encourage the company to open more such stores.

 Rewards program to stimulate consumer spending